grafana/beyla/docs/sources/configure/options.md

 - `redis` enables the collection of Redis client/server database metrics.
 - `kafka` enables the collection of Kafka client/server message queue metrics.

-For example, setting the `instrumentations` option to: `http,grpc`, will only enable the collection of HTTP/HTTPS/HTTP2 and gRPC application metrics.
+For example, setting the `instrumentations` option to: `http,grpc` enables the collection of HTTP/HTTPS/HTTP2 and gRPC application metrics.
 The rest of the **instrumentations** will be disabled.

 | YAML      | Environment variable | Type   |